makerdao/community/governance/polls/Inclusion Poll - Direct Deposit Module (MIP50) - May 10, 2021.md

 The community can vote in this poll to express support or opposition to this proposal being included in this month's governance cycle.

+A summary has been provided by the MIP author:

+*The Direct Deposit Module interfaces with third party lending protocols to enforce a maximum variable borrow rate for selected assets.
+Maker Governance is able to pick a target variable borrow rate, and the module will automatically deposit/remove liquidity to ensure that target rate is hit.*

 Please review the discussion [thread](https://forum.makerdao.com/t/mip50-direct-deposit-module/7356) to inform your position on this proposal before voting.
 It was also mentioned and possibly discussed on the [Governance and Risk call](https://forum.makerdao.com/t/agenda-discussion-scientific-governance-and-risk-140-thursday-may-6-17-00-utc/7792) on May 6, 2021.

 ## Outcomes